1 year | full-time

 • Radiation protection

-After completing core courses, students have access to the state-of-the-art Center for Bioimaging, a research center for the Boston Medical Center and Philips Electronics, to conduct their own research and hands-on experience in imaging and image processing.
+After completing core courses, students have access to the state-of-the-art Center for Bioimaging, a research center for the Boston Medical Center and Philips Electronics, to conduct guided research and hands-on experience in imaging and image processing.

 A Self-Contained Program to Develop Leaders in Bioimaging